h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

    histogram.
 This number will then be decreased by a factor of two per level.
 This value defaults to 1024.

 -  `calibrate_model <algo-params/calibrate_model.html>`__: Use Platt scaling to calculate calibrated class probabilities.
-Defaults to False.
+This option is defaults to false (not enabled).

 -  `calibration_frame <algo-params/calibration_frame.html>`__: Specifies the frame to be used for Platt scaling.

 -  `custom_metric_func <algo-params/custom_metric_func.html>`__: Optionally specify a custom evaluation function.

 -  `custom_distribution_func <algo-params/custom_distribution_func.html>`__: Optionally specify a custom distribution function.
-A demo for the custom distribution function is available here: https://github.com/h2oai/h2o-3/blob/master/h2o-py/demos/custom_loss_function_demo.ipynb
+A demo for the custom distribution function is `available here <https://github.com/h2oai/h2o-3/blob/master/h2o-py/demos/custom_loss_function_demo.ipynb>`__.

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

 -  `monotone_constraints <algo-params/monotone_constraints.html>`__: A mapping representing monotonic constraints.
 Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.
 Note that constraints can only be defined for numerical columns.
 Also note that this option can only be used when the distribution is ``gaussian``, ``bernoulli``, or ``tweedie``.
 A Python demo is available `here <https://github.com/h2oai/h2o-3/tree/master/h2o-py/demos/H2O_tutorial_gbm_monotonicity.ipynb>`__.

 -  `check_constant_response <algo-params/check_constant_response.html>`__: Check if the response column is a constant value.
 If enabled (default), then an exception is thrown if the response column is a constant value.
 If disabled, then the model will train regardless of the response column being a constant value or not.
-This value is enabled by default.
+This option is defaults to true (enabled).

 -  **verbose**: Print scoring history to the console.
 For GBM, metrics are per tree.
-This value defaults to FALSE.
+This option is defaults to false (not enabled).

 - `gainslift_bins <algo-params/gainslift_bins.html>`__: The number of bins for a Gains/Lift table.
 The default value is ``-1`` and makes the binning automatic.
 To disable this feature, set to ``0``.